gilbertw1/crazy-awesome-scripts/zz/README.md

 ### zz

 A function that uses `z` interactively to search, preview, and select recently used directories.
-This also includes a script called `zlite` (code shamelessly extracted from z) that allows `z` to be used invoked from any arbitrary process.
+This also includes a script called `zlite` (code shamelessly extracted from z) that allows `z` to be invoked from any arbitrary process to search for 'frecent' directories.

 #### Dependencies